ELDER HENRY B. EYRING

 Let me tell you how that has happened in the last fifteen months and why I am so confident that it will continue.
 It is worth your hearing because it could be applied in our personal lives.
 Each of us wants to live in a world of change where our personal reaction to it is not only productive but where it enhances the best of what we are.
 We could begin where those who lead the school did.
 They took the words of living prophets as their guide.

 President Hinckley chairs the Board of Trustees.
 On June 21 in the year 2000, he read a brief announcement to the media in Salt Lake City.
 The text is less than a single page.
-It has only twenty-one sentences in it, yet in the faithful way the people here followed that guide lays the basis of my optimism about the future.
+It has only twenty-one sentences in it, yet in

 One of the shortest sentences in the announcement is this one: “Adjustments to its mission will be minimal.”
 Now, think for a moment of the rush of pride that might come into a human heart on being told your two-year college was to become a “university,” and not an obscure university.

-The first goal, stated boldly and plainly in the prospectus, is to "build testimonies of the restored gospel of Jesus Christ and to encourage living its principles."
-That choice to put the Savior and His purposes first is the primary basis of my confidence in the future.
+The first goal, stated boldly and plainly in the prospectus, is to “build testimonies of the restored gospel of Jesus Christ and to encourage living its principles.”
+That choice to put the Savior and His purposes first

 Every innovation, every change, will be measured against this test of the heart.
 How would this proposed change build testimony and true conversion to the restored gospel of Jesus Christ in the heart of a student?
 True conversion comes by gaining sufficient faith to live the principles of the restored gospel of Jesus Christ.
 Some potential and proposed innovations will help that to happen.
 There will be other innovations proposed that would be less helpful or might even hinder.
 The cumulative effect of change here will be to build testimony and accelerate true conversion.